25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 Want a blonde that grows out gracefully?
 This one’s for you.
 Golden layered highlights are strategically placed to mimic where the sun would naturally hit your hair, and the root shadow adds depth, blending new growth seamlessly.

-It flatters all hair types but especially works on medium to thick hair with layers giving movement, bounce, and a sunkissed glow.
+It flatters all hair types but especially works on medium to thick hair with layers, giving movement, bounce, and a sunkissed glow.
 Ask your stylist for a “root tap” or “root smudge” to avoid harsh lines.
-Maintain it with a gloss treatment at every few weeks.
+Book a gloss every 4 to 6 weeks and finish daily styling with the Olaplex Bonding Oil No.7 for shine between visits.

 Golden layered highlights with root shadow on medium blonde hair.